ncatlab/nlab-content/pages/1/5/4/8/8451/content.md

 How to assign prior probabilities to hypotheses when you don't think you have an exhaustive set of rivals is not obvious.
 When astronomers in the nineteenth century tried to account for the anomalies in the position of Mercury's perihelion, they tried out all manner of explanations: maybe there was a planet inside Mercury's orbit, maybe there was a cloud of dust surrounding the sun, maybe the power in the inverse square law ought to be (2 - $\epsilon$),...
 Assigning priors and changing these as evidence comes in is one thing, but it would have been wise to have reserved some of the prior for 'none of the above'.

 Interestingly, one of the first people to give a qualitative sketch of how such an approach would work was [[George Polya]] in 'Mathematics and Plausible Reasoning' ([Polya](#Polya)), where examples from mathematics are widely used.
 The idea of a Bayesian account of plausible reasoning in mathematics surprises many, it being assumed that mathematicians rely solely on [[deductive reasoning|deduction]].
+See also Chap.
+4 of [Corfield03](#Corfield)).

+##Objective Bayesianism

+For some Bayesians, degrees of belief must satisfy further restrictions.
+One extreme form of this view holds that given a particular state of knowledge, there is a single best set of degrees of belief that should be adopted for any proposition.
+If, for example, all I know of an event is that it has $n$ possible outcomes, the objective Bayesian will apply the principle of indifference to set their degrees of belief to $1/n$ for each outcome.
+Other principles include maximum entropy (see [Jaynes 2003](#Jaynes)).

+##References

+* {#Corfield} [[David Corfield]], _Towards a Philosophy of Real Mathematics_, Cambridge University Press, 2003.
+* {#Jaynes} [[Edwin Jaynes]], _Probability Theory: The Logic of Science_, Cambridge University Press, 2003.
+* {#Polya} [[George Polya]], _Mathematics and Plausible Reasoning: Vol. II: Patterns of Plausible Inference_, Princeton University Press, 1954.
 [[!redirects Bayesian reasoning]]
 [[!redirects Bayesian induction]]
 [[!redirects Bayesian probability]]